AnnieliS/basic-graphic-exercise/README.md

 # basic-graphic-exercise

-First assignment in Into to Computer Graphics course.
-Draw lines, circles and curves.
+Assignments in Into to Computer Graphics course.
+First assignment Draw lines, circles and curves.
+Second assignment Use 2D transformations on drawing from first assignment